-- The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter. - 79 Thus, it is necessary to show that: - security environment aspects from AUG are addressed by security objectives stated in this chapter, - security objectives from AUG are suitable (i.e. they address security environment aspects), - security objectives from AUG are consistent with the other security objectives stated in this chapter (i.e. no contradictions). - The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)".

-- As required by CC Part 1 (CCMB-2006-09-001), no assumption nor objective for the environment has been added to those of the BSI-PP-0035 Protection Profile to which strict conformance is claimed. - The justification of the additional policy and the additional threat provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.
+- The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with the one in AUG, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter. - 96 Thus, it is necessary to show that: - the security objective from AUG is suitable (i.e. it addresses security environment aspects), - the security objective from AUG is consistent with the other security objectives stated in this chapter (i.e. no contradiction). - 97 The selected augmentation from AUG introduces the following security environment aspect: - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)". - 98 As required by CC Part 1 (CCMB-2009-07-001), no assumption nor objective for the environment has been added to those of the BSI-PP-0035 Protection Profile to which strict conformance is claimed. - The justification of the additional policy, provided in the next subsection shows that it does not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.

-Table 4.
+Table 6.
 Security Objectives versus Assumptions, Threats or Policies

 Assumption, Threat or Organisational Security Policy Security Objective Notes

 BSI.A.Plat-Appl BSI.OE.Plat-Appl Phase 1

 BSI.A.Resp-Appl BSI.OE.Resp-Appl Phase 1

-BSI.P.Process-TOE BSI.O.Identification Phase 2-3
+BSI.P.Process-TOE BSI.O.Identification Phase 2-3 optional Phase 4

-BSI.A.Process-Sec-IC BSI.OE.Process-Sec-IC Phase 4-6
+BSI.A.Process-Sec-IC BSI.OE.Process-Sec-IC Phase 5-6 optional Phase 4

 BSI.T.Leak-Inherent BSI.O.Leak-Inherent

 BSI.T.Phys-Probing BSI.O.Phys-Probing

 BSI.T.Malfunction BSI.O.Malfunction

 BSI.T.Phys-Manipulation BSI.O.Phys-Manipulation

 BSI.T.Leak-Forced BSI.O.Leak-Forced

 BSI.T.Abuse-Func BSI.O.Abuse-Func

 BSI.T.RND BSI.O.RND

 AUG1.P.Add-Functions AUG1.O.Add-Functions

-AUG4.T.Mem-Access AUG4.O.Mem Access